jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 Those symbols could set the speed of going forward or backward, gradually changing it from __Faster Backwards__, __Reverse__, __Slower Backwards__ and to __Slower__, __Play__, __Faster__.
 The first symbol simply decreases the speed or makes it go faster backwards, and the second symbol simply increases the speed or makes it go slower backwards.

+`<< broader view >>`
 The symbols for actions, that a media player also has, were retained, because I just love symbolic representation and I do not see a need to invent any other symbolic display for this.

-An execution state is also be displayed at the bottom of a command symbol, to indicate its state:
+An execution state might also be displayed at the bottom of a command symbol, to indicate its state:

 ![](images/2.%20Start%20&%20Stop.023.png)

-The executable command above is currently running at normal speed, since it is in __Play__ state.
+The executable command above might currently be running at normal speed, since it appears to be in __Play__ state.
 Here are more examples of executable command object in different states.

-The following command is paused:
+The following command might be paused:

 ![](images/2.%20Start%20&%20Stop.024.png)

-The following command is finished:
+The following command may be finished:

 ![](images/2.%20Start%20&%20Stop.025.png)

-The following command is recording:
+The following command could be recording:

 ![](images/2.%20Start%20&%20Stop.026.png)

-The following command is not executable at all:
+The following command may not be executable at all:

 ![](images/2.%20Start%20&%20Stop.027.png)

-Any execution state can be indicated for a command object like that.
+Any execution state might be indicated for a command object like that.

-### Availability
+### Descriptions

-The availability of execution commands or execution states may also be dependent on the particular application.
-For instance a media player or debugger or perhaps a different user application.
-It may also depend on what a diagram tries to express.

 Below an attempt to describe each execution command and execution state separately.